 Actuator An electromechanical actuator used to open / close the bypass door.
-Air induction screen Screen installed in the engine inlet on baseline configuration aircraft in lieu of the Particle Separator or the IBF, to prevent engine foreign object damage.
+Air induction screen Screen installed in the engine inlet on baseline configuration aircraft in lieu of the Sand Filter or the IBF, to prevent engine foreign object damage.
 Air induction cowling This cowling houses the major kit components including the IBF filter assembly, adaptor frame, bypass door assembly and associated wiring.
 Brownout A brownout condition is a zero visibility condition usually caused by hovering in a dusty environment.
 Bypass The bypass is an alternate air inlet used only when the main engine air inlet through the filter becomes clogged or blocked.
-Bypass door Door is located inboard of the filters that when opened by the actuator allows unfiltered air to be drawn into the engine.
+Bypass door Door is located just aft of the filter that when opened by the actuator allows unfiltered air to be drawn into the engine.

-Cockpit switch/indicator A push button switch, labeled "IBF 1" or "IBF 2", is used to OPEN or CLOSE the respective bypass door.
-This switch is normally indicator, an amber caution "FILTER" light in the switch, illuminates.
+Cockpit switch/indicator A push button switch, labeled "IBF", is used to OPEN or CLOSE the bypass door.
+This switch is normally CLOSED and is depressed to the OPEN position only when the cockpit indicator, an amber caution "FILTER" light in the switch, illuminates.